Last updated on November 24, 2018 in Marketing Strategies

 Mailchimp (among others) is known for making email newsletters simple, painless, and pretty.
 They have integrations with many different platforms, so it’s easy to build your email list.
 But many people do not know that they also have an Email Automation service, which costs as little as $10 per month and scales up from there depending on how many emails you send.

-We use Mailchimp here at HireGun and it’s made email marketing so easy.
-We highly recommend using them to automate your email marketing as much as possible.
+We’ve used Mailchimp here at Credo for years, though moved to Drip early in 2018.
+We highly recommend using the ESP of your choice to automate your email marketing as much as possible.

 What other ways have you found to automate your marketing?
 We’d love to hear your tricks and strategies!